Rhyknowscerious/Rhyknowscerious.github.io/README.md

 The app name `tsds` is an abbreviation for `Termux Simple Desired State`.
 It allows you to create a single git repository for your termux configuration.
 It allows you to only spend your time setting up your config once so that if you have to re-install Termux or install Termux on a new device, you don't have to waste a bunch of time writing your dot files, installing your favorite apps, re-making shortcuts for your Android widget for Termux, etc. If you don't load a configuration, it creates a blank one for you.
 The configuration sits at `~/.tsds` by default and consists of specific directories and files that `tsds` will look for.

+This is inspired by enterprise grade state configuration software like ansible but instead of managing a fleet of 100s or 1000s of devices, this configures one at a time and is designed specifically for Turmux installed on non-rooted phones.
+It probably works on rooted phones just fine too but I haven't done any root-specific testing.

+The current release 1.0.0 will apply your configuration but it won't tear-down so any apps you configure to install with this software will need to be un-done/removed/uninstalled manually.
+Make sure to backup any files with names matching patterns `~/.*`, `~/.shortcuts/*`, or `$PREFIX/etc/apt/sources.list.d/tsds.list` if you don't want them to be overwritten.
+Overwrites should be prompted for confirmation so nothing gets deleted without your input but still back your files up before running `tsds` _just in case_.

 ### How to install tsds:

 ```sh